thayerz00r/robinhood-ai-trading-bot/README.md

 For more information on setting up 1Password Service Accounts, read the guide: [Get started with 1Password Service Accounts](https://developer.1password.com/docs/service-accounts/get-started/)

-### Run
+### Running the Bot
-To start the bot, run the following command in your terminal:
+Start the bot with:
    ```sh
    python main.py
    ```

 ## ⚠️ Disclaimer
-This bot is for educational purposes only.
-Trading stocks involves risk, and you should only trade with money you can afford to lose.
-The author is not responsible for any financial losses you may incur.
+Please note: This bot is designed solely for educational purposes.
+Trading stocks involves significant risks, and you should only invest money you can afford to lose.
+The author is not liable for any financial losses incurred through the use of this bot.

 ## 📄 License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing
-I'm genuinely excited to welcome contributors!
+Contributions are highly encouraged and welcomed!
-Whether you're interested in refining the logging system, enhancing AI-prompt strategies, or enriching stock data — there’s room for your ideas and expertise.
+Whether you’re looking to enhance the logging system, optimize AI-prompt strategies, or enrich stock data — there’s always room for fresh ideas and improvements.
-Feel free to submit pull requests or open issues with suggestions and improvements!
+Feel free to submit pull requests or open issues to share your suggestions and expertise!

 ## 📧 Contact
+Got questions, feedback, or just want to chat?
-If you have any questions or feedback, feel free to reach out at [goodbotty@proton.me](mailto:goodbotty@proton.me).
+Reach out via email at [goodbotty@proton.me](mailto:goodbotty@proton.me).
+I'm always happy to hear from you!